datalad-handbook/book/docs/intro/philosophy.rst

 #. **A DataLad dataset can take care of managing and version controlling arbitrarily large data**.
    To do this, it has an optional *annex* for (large) file content:
-   Thanks to this :term:`annex`, DataLad can easily track files that are many TB or PB in size (something that Git couldn't do, and that allows you to restore previous versions of data, transform and work with it while capturing all :term:`provenance`, or share it with whomever you want).
+   Thanks to this :term:`annex`, DataLad can easily track files that are many TB or PB in size (something that Git could not do, and that allows you to restore previous versions of data, transform and work with it while capturing all :term:`provenance`, or share it with whomever you want).
 At the same time, DataLad does all of the magic necessary to get this awesome feature to work quietly in the background.